EthanL6877/sep10-freedom-project/blog/entry06.md

 A majority of my JQuery code from the **API**, which in general solved most of my problems, especially with the notifications

 ### socializing
 My partner and I decided on how to structure and organize our sites to the best of our abilities.
-We took the time to discuss how we should connect our projects which was by having a central site which split into our individual sites.
+We took the time to discuss how we should connect our projects which was by having a [central sites](https://ethanl6877.github.io/sep10-freedom-project/2nd.html) which split into our individual sites.

 [Next](entry02.md)